visionelixir/framework/docs/services/container.md

 1. Global - The application level scope
 2. Local - The request/response lifecycle scope (this happens within the global scope)

-There for there are two service container instances, one at each level.
+Therefore, there are two service container instances, one at each level.

 Why two containers/scopes?
 Some services are better booted once, at application level such as a logger.
 Others need to be local to the request/response, such as the collector.